dianavaca9/design-your-travel-voyage/content/budgeting-your-trip/Transportation.md

 **QUICK TIP TO KNOW**
 ==If you book trips on Wednesday's, they tend to be a little cheaper than other days of the week!==

-After going through the steps of budgeting, my [[budgeting-your-trip/Accomadations|starting budget]] was $6k, and my final ultimate budget is $3,400.
+After going through the steps of budgeting, my [[budgeting-your-trip/Accomadations|starting budget]] was $6k, and my final budget is $3,400.